nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 ##### Take Charge Of Your Schedule

 As we saw above, there are external limits that prevent us from making the most of our attention.

-TODO
+These are generally demands on our time, but that demands mean we don't have a say in _when_ we apply our attention to these things.
+Make your schedule work for you.

-* First things first: wake up with a specific goal in mind.
-Set that goal the night before.
+Csziksenmihalyi's first piece of advice?
+"Wake up with a specific goal in mind.
+Set that goal the night before."
 This is why 'productivity gurus' counsel us to do our most important work first thing in the morning.
 Our attention, not to mention our will power, dissipates over the course of the day.

-Patterning Activities
-TODO James Clear?

 Keep in mind that timing is everything.